Neck Lift Procedure – Everything you need to know about

 Your surgeon may recommend neck lift surgery aka as platysmaplasty, to treat turkey wattle neck, which involves making cuts under your chin or behind your ears or both to access a neck muscle called the platysma.
 Sometimes, that may even mean removing some muscle.

 Newer procedures may let your surgeon make smaller cuts and use an endoscope to complete your surgeon.
 Make sure you ask your surgeon for all your options during your consultation.

 You and your surgeon will discuss what type of anesthesia to use, depending on your level of comfort.
 If you want to remain asleep during the procedure, you should request anesthesia.
 Otherwise your surgeon can use local anesthesia with sedation.
 It’s up to you, however, to make that choice.

-- Liposuction: During liposuction, your surgeon will make a small cut below your chin and remove excess fat.
+To deal with excessive fat on neck your cosmetic surgeon may suggest you to undergo liposuction.
+During liposuction, your surgeon will make a small cut below your chin and remove excess fat.
 If you are also getting other procedures, it is very common for cosmetic surgeons to begin with liposuction.
 You will be able to determine this with your doctor during your consultation.

 If this is the only procedure you’re getting, you should plan on the operation lasting up to an hour.
 Your incisions will be stitched and bandaged.
 It’s important to make sure you understand and follow your doctor’s instructions on properly caring for the stitches and bandage.

-- Too much Skin on Your Neck: Your surgeon will trim parts of the skin and lift it into place, securing it with tissue glue or stitches.
+Your surgeon will trim parts of the skin and lift it into place, securing it with tissue glue or stitches.
 This takes about two to four hours, depending on the complexity of your procedure.
 Again, your type of anesthesia will depend on your own personal comfort level.